nisevi/youtube-playlist-search/README.md

 Searches over title and description of videos in an specific playlist.

 This library was born as a need for retrieving info from a specific YouTuBe playlist and search over their results.
-At this point, as I'm learning React it was easier for me to code this library and use it, than to code this functionality inside the [React APP](https://github.com/nisevi/scrums).

 # Installation